GrabAByte/terraform-control-aws-api-gateway-whitepaper/README.md

 Create an AWS infrastructure consisting of the following components:

-- Private VPC: To host the Lambda function securely.
+- Private VPC: To host the Lambda function securely using security groups and NACLs, and create endpoints for the business logic (Lambda) and data layer (S3/DynamoDB) to stay within the private network
 - AWS API Gateway: To act as the entry point for requests, which allows routes to one or more URIs
 - AWS S3 Bucket: To store data from the lambda function for upload or download purposes
 - AWS Lambda Function: To process requests and interact with the S3 bucket
 - AWS Dynamo DB: To store event metadata upon upload and download requests
-- (implicitly (AWS CloudWatch): Logging from the integrations sent to AWS CloudWatch Log Groups
+- (implicitly (AWS CloudWatch)): Logging and Metrics from the integrations sent to AWS CloudWatch Log Groups

 ### Requirements

+- API Gateway should have the capability to have 2 routes, ideally supporting an extensible amount of additional routes.
 - The Lambda function must be deployed within a private Virtual Private Cloud (VPC).
 - The API Gateway should trigger the Lambda function upon receiving requests.
 - The Lambda function should have the necessary permissions to read and write data to